No Signs of Crypto Spilling Over Into Traditional Assets – Yet, Analyst Says - NewsBreak

 A leaked document from Google shows the company believes Wall Street is too bullish on Microsoft's Azure business, a principal rival.
 Google's numbers also show Azure had a roughly $3 billion operating loss in fiscal 2022, which ended In June.
 "There's no way it's that big of a loss," said...

-Stocks Making the Biggest Moves Premarket: Rite Aid, Nike, FedEx and Others
+Stocks Making the Biggest Moves Midday: Gilead Sciences, Moderna, Tesla and More

-Check out the companies making headlines before the bell:.
-Rite Aid (RAD) – Rite Aid jumped 8.4% in the premarket after reporting a smaller-than-expected loss and revenue that beat Wall Street forecasts, helped by accelerated sales growth at its retail operations.
-However, the drugstore operator lowered its full-year guidance due to various issues, including seasonal markdowns.

-Self-Made Millionaire: Here's the Best Way to Pay Off Credit Card Debt
+Check out the companies making the biggest moves midday:.
+General Mills — General Mills dropped 3.99%, despite reporting better-than-expected revenue and profit for the last quarter.
+The food producer also raised its full-year forecast.
+Higher prices partially offset increased output costs.
+Gilead Sciences — Gilead Sciences sank 1.91% after...

 European Markets Higher as Investor Sentiment Brightens